denten-books/plain-text/main.md

 or your doctor puts you on hold."
 A corollary to my main thesis is an argument against that commonly-held belief about the relationship between literature and aesthetics.
 To my mind, the distinction is impossible to define, let alone maintain in practice.
-Bias in favor of the aesthetic is a bias in favor of a specific, historically- and materially- contingent idea of the aesthetic.
-That preconceived idea carries with it a hidden cost, introducing numerous blind spots into the study of literature at large, limiting it in scope and relevance.
+Bias in favor of the aesthetic is bias in favor of a specific, historically- and materially- contingent idea of the aesthetic.
+That preconceived idea carries with it a hidden cost, introducing numerous blind spots into the study of literature at large, limiting the critical task in scope and relevance.
 Textual diffusion threatens not the humanity (or the humanities), but the existing socio-economic order that governs who gets to access, to interpret, and to archive literature as text and document.
-I begin with several propositions then: one that the literary field, understand in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
-Where I start with a top-down, theoretical reconceptualization of literature as an epistemological category, I end with a bottom-up media history that traces the passage of pixel to text.
+I begin with several propositions then: one that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
+Where I start with a top-down, theoretical reconceptualization of literature as an epistemological category, I end with a bottom-up media history that traces the passage of pixel into text.

 When surveying the introductory literature on literature, the reader will invariably find a version of Said's "fundamental irreconcilability" position.
-For example, in Austin Warren and Renee Wellek's, *Theory of Literature* the authors write that the "term 'literature' seems best if we limit it to the art of literature, that is, to imaginative literature […] the main distinctions to be drawn are between the literary, the everyday, and the scientific uses of
+For example, in Austin Warren and Renee Wellek's *Theory of Literature* the authors write that the "term 'literature' seems best if we limit it to the art of literature, that is, to imaginative literature […] the main distinctions to be drawn are between the literary, the everyday, and the scientific uses of